 With ICN Inter-institutional Registration, you receive resident credit at Purdue Polytechnic Institute for courses taken at other participating ICN Home Institutions.
 If you are receiving financial aid from Purdue Polytechnic Institute, it will cover the cost of these courses.
 And best of all, your course(s) and grade(s) will appear on your Purdue transcript automatically.
 With your signed ICN Registration Form, you have met with your Student Services Coordinator to ensure that the course(s) to be taken at another ICN Home (originating) Institution will be accepted by the Purdue Polytechnic Institute and apply to your specific degree program.

-ICN Spring 2018 Schedule - Please read the information below
+ICN Fall 2018 Schedule - Please read the information below

 ICN Registration Form - Please deliver completed form to your Student Services Coordinator